exercism/problem-specifications/exercises/difference-of-squares/description.md

+Find the difference between the square of the sum and the sum of the squares of the first N natural numbers.

 The square of the sum of the first ten natural numbers is (1 + 2 + ... + 10)² = 55² = 3025.